pielegacy/VitaminUnderscore/manual.md

 ## What Even is a Vitamin?

 Good question, although bad wording.
 Call it a "formulation", as it can have vitamins, minerals and others in it.
-In fact, quite simply a formulation is a collection
+In fact, quite simply a formulation is a collection of Ingredients.
+We create formulations by combining the ingredients we have been given.
+The effects of the vitamin depend on these individual ingredients.